AnimalCareAndYou/Animal-Care-and-You-App/README.md

 The app was built using Flutter and Dart

-Add the following 3rd party dependancies to your pubspec.yaml file:
+Add the following 3rd party dependencies to your pubspec.yaml file:

   cupertino_icons: ^1.0.0